stchen1128/Homework5/README.md

 # Retrieve from the container and build the report in your local directory:
 # For example:
 mkdir ~/docker_output/
-docker run -v ~/docker_output:/project/output ex-proj
+docker run -v ~/docker_output:/project/output sitong1128/ex-proj

 # Then you can find the report.html in the directory that you created on your local computer,
 # OR you can decide any directory you want to assign on by running "docker run -v /filepath:/project/output ex-proj" alone.